mmeil3/FireClimateSpatialAnalysis/README.md

 Little text, good figures and tables-there to help you use less text

 ## Discussion
+The NNDMean and NNDRandom  values from this test indicate that wildfire events in British Columbia are spatially clustered.
+This result shows strong evidence of significant clustering as indicated by the z-score of -65.2628 (see Figure 7).
+The quadrat analysis results indicate that wildfires have a clustered spatial distribution, with strong evidence that the clustering is statistically significant as indicated by the chi square value of 12866.
+6506, which produces a p-value \< 0.0001 (see Figure 8).
+Please see the K-Function results for wildfire events in 2021 (Figure 9).
+They appear to be significantly spatially clustered at distances greater than 10,000 metres.

 Describe results
 Overall, the results from this study show…..(ex, rainfall is poor predictor of variability of wildfire)